 - One scoreboard cabinet

-- One control console
+- Two control consoles

 - Two stereo patch cables

-- One junction box (when configured to use hardwired data cable)
+- Two junction boxes (when configured to use hardwired data cable)

-- One stereo plug
+- Two stereo plugs (when configured to use hardwired data cable)

-Cabinet Dimensions and Weight:
+Scoreboard Cabinet Dimensions and Weight:

-• 8 ft (W) x 4 ft (H) x 6 in (D), 90 lb
+• 22 ft 10 in (W) x 6 ft (H) x 6 in (D), 340 lb

-Cabinet Construction and Finish:
+Scoreboard Cabinet Construction and Finish:

-• Each cabinet includes a self-supporting frame constructed from extruded aluminum channel and formed aluminum pieces.
+• The cabinet includes a self-supporting frame constructed from extruded aluminum channel and formed aluminum pieces.
 The face and back sections are made from aluminum sheet material.
 The masks protecting the LED displays are also made from aluminum sheet material.
 Mask and face pieces are finished with enamel paint.
 All other cabinet surfaces are mill finish.
 Captions, optional accent striping, and other decorative elements are cut from interior grade vinyl.
 Electro-Mech offers eighteen standard paint and vinyl colors.
 Other color options are available as an upgrade.